huggingface/hub-docs/docs/hub/hugging-face-hub.md

 ## Organizations
 Companies, universities and non-profits are an essential part of the Hugging Face community!
-The Hugging Face Hub offers **Organizations**, which can be used to group accounts and manage datasets, models, and spaces.
+The Hugging Face Hub offers **Organizations**, which can be used to group accounts and manage datasets, models, and Spaces.
 An organization's repositories will be featured on the organization’s page and every member of the organization will have the ability to contribute to the repository.
-In addition to conveniently grouping all of an organization's work, the Hub allows admins to set roles to **control access to repositories**, and [manage their organization's subscription](https://huggingface.co/pricing).
+In addition to conveniently grouping all of an organization's work, the Hub allows admins to set roles to **control access to repositories**, and manage their organization's [subscription](https://huggingface.co/pricing).

 [Explore existing organizations](https://huggingface.co/organizations), create a new organization [here](https://huggingface.co/organizations/new), and then visit the **Organizations documentation** to learn more.

 ## Security
-The Hugging Face Hub supports security and access control features, to give you the peace of mind that your code, models, and data are safe.
+The Hugging Face Hub supports security and access control features to give you the peace of mind that your code, models, and data are safe.
 Visit the **Security** section in these docs to learn about:
 * User Access Tokens
 * Access Control for Organizations
 * Signing commits with GPG